-When you get your first feedback, the number that appears next to your user ID is your feedback rating.
-It follows you everywhere you go on eBay, even if you change your user ID or e-mail address, and sticks to you like glue.
+When you get your first feedback, the number that appears next to your user ID is your feedback rating, which follows you everywhere you go on eBay, even if you change your user ID or e-mail address.
+It sticks to you like glue.

-Click the number next to any user ID to get a complete look at the user’s feedback profile.
+Click the number next to any user ID and get a complete look at the user’s feedback profile.
 When you do, here are some points to recognize about the user's magic feedback number:

 This number is a net figure of the positive and negative comments that were left for that eBay user.
 For example, if you get 50 positive comments and 49 negative comments, your feedback rating is 1.

 For every positive comment you receive, you get a plus 1.
 For every negative comment, you get a minus 1.
 Negative comments deduct from your total of positive comments, thereby lowering the number beside your user ID.
 Theoretically, if you play nice, your feedback rating grows as you spend more time using eBay.

 Anyone with a –4.3 rating has his or her eBay membership terminated.
 And don’t make automatic assumptions just because someone has a high feedback rating.
 You should always click the number after the name to double-check the person’s eBay feedback profile.
 Even if someone has a total of 1,000 feedback messages, 250 of them could be negative.

 This number shows more than how good a customer or seller you are.
 As it grows, the feedback number also tells how experienced you are at doing business on the site.